chibaba/Terraform-eks-jenkins/readme.md

-# Deploy on jenkins and eks
+# Deploying using jenkins on eks

 ### Deploying EKS Cluster using Terraform and Jenkins